fengtao321/leetcode/README.md

 Update on 10/02: Leetcode Query is added.
 The table now can show level and tags.

+Update on 10/06: Xiaohao is the BEST, not only in mobile legend :)

 ## Category
 + [Problem: 1-500](#problem-list-1)
 + [Problem: 501-1000](#problem-list-2)